How to Talk to Your Kids About Drugs and Alcohol (And Actually Have Them Listen)

 The dialogue never stops, and no one knows that more than Caron Treatment Centers.
 In fact, Caron is one of only a few treatment centers that provides extensive outreach to schools and communities on a national and international level regarding alcohol, tobacco and drug education and prevention services.
 Each year, nearly 100,000 students, teachers and parents are touched by the customized services and programming from Caron’s Student Assistance Program (SAP).

-To learn more about drug and alcohol prevention, and the integrated behavioral programs that can help if you suspect a loved one is addicted, visit Caron.org.This post is a sponsored collaboration between Caron Treatment Centers and Philadelphia magazine's advertising department.
+To learn more about drug and alcohol prevention, and the integrated behavioral programs that can help if you suspect a loved one is addicted, visit Caron.org.This is a paid partnership between Caron Treatment Centers and Philadelphia Magazine's City/Studio